Oxygen-Chain/OXYGN/README.md

 # OXYGN
-TBD - opensourced code for Proof of Recycle
+TBD - opensourced code for Proof of Recycle (more to come)

 # Initial Setup